-Faculty teaching dual credit courses are approved by the same process as all Drury University adjunct facultywhich requires approval of the department chair, Dean of the College of Graduate and Continuing Studies, and the Vice President for Academic Affairs.
+- Drury strictly follows the guidelines set by the Missouri Department of Education for dual credit instructors.
+Faculty teaching dual credit course are approved by the same process as all Drury University adjunct faculty.
 Faculty teaching dual credit courses hold a minimum of a master’s degree in the subject field.

 - In order to participate in Drury’s dual credit program, juniors and seniors must have either a 3.0 grade point average on a 4.0 scale or an 18 composite score on the ACT (or equivalent: PLAN, PSAT, or SAT score).
 Sophomore students must have an ACT composite score or equivalent of 21 or higher.
 Freshmen must have an ACT composite score or equivalent of 24 or higher.

 - Students must meet the prerequisite requirements of individual courses offered for dual credit.